pl909/hi-res-simclr/README.md

 ## Training Files (All PyTorch Lightning Implementations)

 ### Train_Backbone: Main Contrastive SimCLR Learning training script (For backbone training).
-Extracts images from an unlabeled dataset, augments to create an image pair, and trains ML backbone using SimcLR self-supervised learning.
+Extracts images from an unlabeled dataset, augments to create an image pair, and trains ML backbone using SimCLR self-supervised learning.
 Model architecture is user-defined (High-resolution DenseNet architecture included in repo).

 ### FineTune_Backbone: Finetuning script for downstream tasks.
 Loads a pretrained model (checkpoint from Train_Backbone) for fine-tuning.
 Trains an image classifier with initalized backbone weights using labeled training and validation datasets.